This section contains a non-normative overview of the ECMAScript language.

 object that provides shared properties for other objects

-constructor.prototype, and properties added to an object's prototype are shared, through inheritance, by all objects sharing the prototype.
-Alternatively, a new object may be created with an explicitly specified prototype by using the
+When a constructor creates an object, that object implicitly references the constructor's "prototype" property for the purpose of resolving property references.
+The constructor's "prototype" property can be referenced by the program expression constructor.prototype, and properties added to an object's prototype are shared, through inheritance, by all objects sharing the prototype.
+Alternatively, a new object may be created with an explicitly specified prototype by using the Object.create built-in function.

 object that has the default behaviour for the essential internal methods that must be supported by all objects